Azure/Vision-AI-DevKit-Pages/docs/_docs/08-Create_and_Train_Vision_ML_Project.md

 2. Export with platform selected

 3. Congratulations!
-The first vision model is trained and downloaded (You can move the model files to Jupyter Notebook directory and follow Notebook to continue)
+The first vision model is trained and downloaded (You can move the model files to the Jupyter Notebook directory and follow the Notebook instructions to continue).